MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

     - **Select users, groups, or organizations**: Specify the people who should have the permissions you selected for your file or files.
 Type their full email address, a group email address, or a domain name from the organization for all users in that organization.
 Note that personal email addresses are not currently supported.

-    Alternatively, you can use the **Select users, groups, or organization** icon to select users or groups from your on-premises Active Directory.
-If the users or groups that you want to specify are in Active Directory, you can search for and select them from this dialog box.
-To use this option, your computer must be connected to the internal network, your computer must be joined to the domain, and you must have an on-premises Active Directory.
-If any of these conditions are not met, you see the following message: **The program cannot open the required dialog box because no locations can be found.**
+    Alternatively, you can use the address book icon to select users or groups from the Outlook address book.

     - **Expire access**: Select this option only for time-sensitive files so that the people you specified will not be able to open your selected file or files after a date that you set You will still be able to open the original file but after midnight (your current time zone), on the day that you set, the people that you specified will not be able to open the file.